40 Sneaky Signs You're Unhealthier Than You May Think

 Thinking that you're healthy and actually being healthy are two very different things.
-You can go to the gym every week, floss after every meal, and go to sleep every night before 10 p.m., and still, you might be suffering in silence without even realizing it.
+You can exercise a few times every week, floss after every meal, and get to bed at a reasonable time every night, and still, you might be suffering in silence without even realizing it.
 But as we continue to face the global coronavirus pandemic, maintaining your health and being aware of the signs to watch out for has never been more important.
 It's time to learn about these less obvious health symptoms that could indicate a serious issue is going on—because when it comes to your health, knowledge is power.
 And for some more of that powerful knowledge, check out 33 Amazing Things You Didn't Know About Your Own Body.

 Your breath smells.